trofi/trofi.github.io.gen/posts/257-a-year-on-nixos.md

 `NixOS`-specific bugs do certainly happen time to time.

-Mostly they stem from the fact that default paths are unusual (usually easy to deal with) and split across multipl locations (sometimes requires patching or clever symlink hacks).
+Mostly they stem from the fact that default paths are unusual (usually easy to deal with) and split across multiple locations (sometimes requires patching or clever symlink hacks).

 Past examples are [libtool](https://github.com/NixOS/nixpkgs/pull/187694)